Tomas Philipson, Ph.D.

 Philipson is a fellow, board member, or associate of a number of other organizations outside the University, including the National Bureau of Economic Research, the American Enterprise Institute, the Manhattan Institute (where he is chairman of Project FDA), the Heartland Institute, the Milken Institute, the RAND Corporation, and the USC Shaeffer Center for Health Economics and Policy.
 At the University of Chicago, he is affiliated with the John M. Olin Program of Law & Economics, the George J. Stigler Center for the Study of the Economy and the State, the Northwestern/University of Chicago Joint Center for Poverty Research, the Population Research Center, and the National Opinion Research Center (NORC).
 He was a member of the University-wide Council on Research in 2000-02 and is currently a member of the Advisory Committee to the University's Office of Intellectual Property and Technology Transfer (UCTech).

-Philipson has done an extensive amount of executive consulting in the United States and abroad.
-He has consulted for both private corporations, including many U.S. Fortune 100 companies, as well as government organizations domestically and internationally.
-This has included work for the President's Council on Science and Technology, the National Academy of Sciences, and reforming the payment system of the UK National Health Service.
+Philipson has done executive consulting for both private corporations, including many U.S. Fortune 100 companies, as well as government organizations domestically and internationally.
+This has included work for the President's Council on Science and Technology, the National Academy of Sciences, and the UK National Health Service.
 It has also included work for multi-lateral organizations such as the World Bank, the World Intellectual Property Organization, and the OECD.
 He is the co-founder of Precision Heath Economics LLC, on the honorary board of directors of the internet-based consulting firm the Round Table Group, on the board of directors of MedErr Inc, on the board of the Center for Medicine in the Public Interest, on the council of advisors for the Gerson-Lehrman Group, and a consultant for Compass-Lexecon, Bates White, and Analysis Group.

-Coverage of Philipson's research has appeared in numerous popular media outlets such as CNN, CBS, FOX News, Bloomberg TV, National Public Radio, New York Times, Wall Street Journal, New York Times Book Review, New York Times Economix, Business Week, The Economist, Washington Post, Investor's Business Daily, USA Today.
+Philipson’s research is frequently disseminated through the popular press.
+He is a monthly op-ed contributor for Forbes magazine and frequently appears in numerous popular media outlets such as CNN, CBS, FOX News, Bloomberg TV, National Public Radio, New York Times, Wall Street Journal, Business Week, The Economist, Washington Post, Investor's Business Daily, and USA Today.
 He is a frequent keynote speaker at many domestic-and international health care events and conferences.
 Philipson has been selected for inclusion in The International Who's Who in The World.

 Philipson is a dual citizen of the United States and Sweden and before leaving Sweden served in its army and played volleyball at the national team level.